Show All Answers

 Permit holders must renew each quarter by the deadline or they will lose their space.
 The Village will mail out renewal notices, however, it is the permit holder’s responsibility to pay by the deadline even if the paperwork is lost.
 The deadlines to renew for each quarter are December 15, March 15, June 15 and September 15.

 There may be a waiting list for residential and commuter parking lots.
-To be placed on the waiting list, fill out the Permit Parking Waitlist Form or contact Debby Walter in the Finance Department.
+To be placed on the waiting list, fill out the Permit Parking Waitlist Form or contact Juana Garcia in the Finance Department.
 The typical wait time for a residential parking space is 2 - 4 months.
 You will be called when a space is available.

 For general programs, you can conveniently register online.
-You can register in person for a program at the Water Tower, 10 Pine Ave, and pay with check or exact cash.
-If paying with a credit card you will be directed to our kiosk, which is the same format as our convenient online registration.
+You can register in person for a program at 43 E. Quincy St, and pay with card, check, or exact cash.
 We strongly recommend registering 8 days prior to the start of a program.
-Registration for Before & After School Program, KinderKids, and Summer Camp, must be completed at the Water Tower during business hours, Monday - Friday 9 AM to 6 PM.

 We are very grateful for your interest in supporting Riverside Parks and Recreation membership.
 Riverside Parks and Recreation employees must be 16 years old.
 Find out what we are hiring for here.